lizhanmit/learning-notes/kafka-note/kafka-note.md

   - The broker will only allow one message.
   - Consumers will only see the message once.

+Special features that make Kafka standout from other message brokers:

+- replayable messages
+- multiple consumers features

 When Kafka might not be the right fit:

 - When you only need a once monthly or even once yearly summary of aggregate data.